 Over half of North America’s snow-covered zone is covered by forests (Kim et al., 2017), significantly impacting the accumulation and redistribution of subcanopy snowpacks and subsequent snowmelt runoff.
 Researchers have estimated that across the globe, 25–45% of annual snowfall may be lost to the atmosphere due to sublimation of snow intercepted in forest canopies (Essery et al., 2003).
 Snow intercepted in the canopy can sublimate and melt at much higher rates compared to the subcanopy snowpack (Floyd, 2012; Lundberg & Hallidin, 1994; Pomeroy et al., 1998), reducing the amount of snow available for runoff.
 Forest thinning efforts aimed at limiting sublimation losses and increasing snow accumulation increase snowmelt runoff but do not always commensurately increase spring streamflow (Golding & Swanson, 1978; Harpold et al., 2020; Pomeroy et al., 2012; Troendle, 1983).
 This may be due to increased ablation rates when forest cover is reduced, desynchronization of snowmelt, and sub-surface hydrology interactions (Ellis et al., 2013; Musselman et al., 2015; Pomeroy et al., 1997; Safa et al., 2021; Varhola et al., 2010).
 Vegetation structure controls the partitioning of snowfall into throughfall and interception, and thus governs the quantity of snow subject to sublimation from the canopy (Hedstrom & Pomeroy, 1998; Storck et al., 2002).
 The time that snow resides in the canopy and is available for high rates of sublimation depends on the rate of unloading (Hedstrom & Pomeroy, 1998; Roesch et al., 2001), canopy snowmelt (Mahat & Tarboton, 2014), and wind redistribution (Wheeler, 1987).
 Due to the significant impact of forest cover on snow accumulation and ablation, and the absence of monitoring network of forest snow accumulation (Rittger et al., 2020; Vionnet et al., 2021), land management, ecological conservation and water resource decisions rely on robust models of snow redistribution to estimate past, current and future subcanopy snowpacks.

 Numerous field-based studies have developed methodologies to improve snow interception process understanding to better predict snow accumulation in forests.
 These methods, discussed in detail in Cebulski & Pomeroy (2024), include snow surveys mass balance (Hedstrom & Pomeroy, 1998), tree weighing (Hedstrom & Pomeroy, 1998; Katsushima et al., 2023; Lundberg, 1993; Satterlund & Haupt, 1967; Schmidt & Gluns, 1991; Storck et al., 2002), gamma ray attenuation (Calder, 1990), subcanopy lysimeters (Storck et al., 2002) and time-lapse imagery analysis (Floyd & Weiler, 2008; Lumbrazo et al., 2022).
 Cebulski & Pomeroy (2024) noes the care needed in using these methods to distinguish interception from ablation processes.
-As a result, existing parameterizations for snow interception are sometimes coupled to ablation processes (e.g., Hedstrom & Pomeroy, 1998; Katsushima et al., 2023) and may not be compatible when combined with additional ablation process representations in uncalibrated models (Clark et al., 2020; Verseghy, 2017; Wheater et al., 2022).
+As a result, existing parameterizations for snow interception are sometimes coupled to ablation processes (e.g., Hedstrom & Pomeroy, 1998; Katsushima et al., 2023) and may not be compatible when combined with additional canopy snow ablation process representations in uncalibrated models (Clark et al., 2020; Verseghy, 2017; Wheater et al., 2022).

 The coupling of ablation processes within existing snow interception models may explain the over estimation of subcanopy snow accumulation reported by Lundquist et al. (2021) and Lumbrazo et al. (2022) when combining the Hedstrom & Pomeroy (1998) routine with ablation parameterizations from different studies (e.g., Roesch et al., 2001).
 However, Gelfan et al. (2004) demonstrated accurate subcanopy snowpack simulations at study sites across the globe by treating the Hedstrom & Pomeroy (1998) and Storck et al. (2002) parameterizations separately while using a step-based function to choose either parameterization based on temperature.
 Additional observations of snow interception that minimize the inclusion of ablation processes could help determine if the theories in Hedstrom & Pomeroy (1998) and Storck et al. (2002) are valid for these measurements.